 If it is determined that a student is eligible for Federal Title IV financial aid funds that have not been disbursed, grant funds that the student is eligible for will be disbursed first.
 Federal aid that the student is eligible for will be credited to the student's account for outstanding charges.
-If the student has no outstanding charges or if there is a balance due the student after disbursement, Chestnut Hill College will notify the student of their eligibility for the loans [if applicable] in writing.
+If the student has no outstanding charges or if there is a credit due to the student after disbursement, Chestnut Hill College will notify the student in writing.
+If a student is eligible for a post withdrawal disbursement of loans, the student will be notified of their eligibility for the loans in writing.
 The student must respond within 14 days of the date of the letter as to whether they want all, part, or none of the loan(s).
 If the student fails to respond within 14 days, no post-withdraw disbursement of the loan will be made.